Poverty is an issue that affects the entire world. Even those countries that are considered to be wealthy still have to deal with issues of poverty.

-- Literacy Benchmark – All children should be able to read by the age of 10.
-Though a person can learn to read later in life, studies have shown that children who are not reading by the age of 10 usually fail to master reading later in life.
-This is why the age of 10 is a benchmark for children to be able to read simple text to be considered literate.
+- Literacy Benchmark – All children should be able to read by age 10.
+Though a person can learn to read later in life, studies have shown that children who are not reading by age ten usually fail to master reading later in life.
+This is why the age of 10 is a benchmark for children to be able to read the simple text to be considered literate.

-- Reading is a Gateway – Reading is a gateway for learning; reading is the tools to help a child to be able to learn.
-If a child cannot read or write the doors to learning and many job opportunties are shut to them.
+- Reading is a Gateway – Reading is a gateway for learning; reading is the tool to help a child to be able to learn.
+If a child cannot read or write, the doors to learning and many job opportunities are shut.

-- Quality Education – A quality education is important for all children.
-It is not just the quantity but also the quality of education that a child recieves.
+- Quality Education – Quality education is essential for all children.
+It is not just the quantity but the quality of education a child receives.
 This is why those children whose parents give them a high-quality education will usually continue to do well in life.

-- Fundamental Skills – The World Bank has found that a large proportion of children around the world are not learning some fundamental skills – which also includes reading, writing, math, science and and the humanities
+- Fundamental Skills – The World Bank has found that a large proportion of children around the world are not learning some fundamental skills – which also include reading, writing, math, science, and the humanities

-- Children Not In School – Worldwide it is estimate that 260 million children are not even in school.
-Without being in school it hurts the child if they later decide to get an education or when they join the work force.
+- Children Not In School – Worldwide, it is estimated that 260 million children are not even in school.
+Without being in school, it hurts the child if they later decide to get an education or when they join the workforce.

 In speaking about the concept of learning poverty, the World Bank said:

 Many parts of the world and some cultures do not attach much importance to education.
-Some countries will only educate the boys and not the girls.
-This lack of education for the girls ensures that a girl will be in poverty or dependent upon her husband’ or family support her entire life.
+Some countries will only educate boys and not girls.
+This lack of education for the girls ensures that a girl will be in poverty or dependent upon her husband’ or family’s support her entire life.

 These girls stopped school at age 7, 8, or 9 – some never went to school.
-They either need to help take care of younger siblings or help their parents out in the fields.
-Most of these girls get married at a very young age, or others are eventually sold into the sex trade.
+They either need to help care for younger siblings or help their parents out in the fields.
+Most of these girls get married very young, or others are eventually sold into the sex trade.

 These parents do not fully understand that by ensuring their daughters or children lack education and literacy, they almost guarantee the family’s cycle of poverty will continue to the next generation.

-This is why The World Bank and UNESCO Institute for Statistics have placed such high importance on education and learning and are watching this through their learning poverty criteria.
-They understand that with education and literacy, a person has a much higher chance to get out of the poverty cycle than one who is not educated or literate.
+This is why The World Bank and UNESCO Institute for Statistics have placed high importance on education and learning and are watching this through their learning poverty criteria.
+They understand that with education and literacy, a person has a much higher chance of getting out of the poverty cycle than one who is not educated or literate.

 Health and Medical Care

-Health or ill health and medical care or the lack of medical care is a major cause of poverty.
-This is because the cost to seek proper health care can drive people into poverty.
+Health or ill health and medical care or the lack of medical care is a significant cause of poverty.
+This is because the cost of seeking proper health care can drive people into poverty.
 This does not just happen in third-world countries but is also known to happen in many first-world countries.

-The out-of-pocket expenses for health such as consultations, tests, medicine, transportation costs, other expenses can drive many people into poverty.
-This, on top of the loss of income for those who are ill or have a disease, can be insurmountable.
+The out-of-pocket expenses for health, such as consultations, tests, medicine, transportation costs, and other expenses, can drive many people into poverty.
+On top of the loss of income for those who are ill or have a disease, this can be insurmountable.

-In many developing countries, illness can cause both the breadwinner and other family members to stop working or attending school to take care of sick relatives.
+In many developing countries, illness can cause the breadwinner and other family members to stop working or attending school to care for sick relatives.
 Some people are forced to sell their assets to cover the medical expenses for themselves or a loved one, or they need to borrow money at a very high-interest rate.